lucasdbkern/dcm_bmc/README.md

 The BMC pipeline will provide insights into the performance of different DCM models and help identify the best models for the given time series.

-Pipeline 2: PEB+BMC
+Pipeline 2: PEB+BMR
-To run the PEB+BMC pipeline, follow these steps:
+To run the PEB+BMR pipeline, follow these steps:

 1. Run erp_analysis.m to preprocess the ERP data and specify the DCM models.
 2. Run multiple_subject_bmc.m to generate multiple subjects and perform BMC on each subject's DCM models.
-3. Run GCM_creator.m, it is necessary for
+3. Run GCM_creator.m, it is necessary for ...
 4. Run GCM_creator_for_PEB_confusion_matrix.m to create a Confusion Matrix for the PEB+BMC pipeline.
 5. Run peb.m to perform PEB analysis on the DCM models.
     Here it should be of note that you have to call PEB for all three cases: peb('Full'), peb('ORA'), peb('TRA')
-6. Run average_F_or_P_heatmap.m to create a confusion matrix based on the PEB+BMC results.
+6. Run average_F_or_P_heatmap.m to create a confusion matrix based on the PEB+BMR results.

 Alternatively, you can just call: pipeline2.m for pipeline2, which will call execute steps 3 to 5 automatically.